 As video surveillance technologies become more effective and sophisticated, storage for the recordings and accompanying data insights is an important consideration.
 How much storage capacity you’ll need depends on the number of cameras in your system, the cameras’ resolution, the size and type of recording files, how long you plan to store the footage before overwriting or archiving, so on and so forth.

 Storing your recorded footage and data in the cloud has many benefits, including 24/7 remote access, device flexibility, and greater storage capacity.
-On-premise storage or on-premise/cloud hybrid models also exist, however workplaces are increasingly pivoting towards cloud-based systems across the board for convenience, accessibility, and reliability.
-On-premise storage also runs the risk of hardware failure, theft, or tampering, whereas Mobotix cloud services include robust cybersecurity and data protection measures.
+On-premise storage or on-premise/cloud hybrid models also exist.
+However, workplaces are increasingly pivoting towards cloud-based systems across the board for convenience, accessibility, and reliability.
+On-premise storage also risks hardware failure, theft, or tampering, whereas MOBOTIX cloud services include robust cybersecurity and data protection measures.

 All things considered, if you’re making the investment in a video surveillance system for your business, it probably makes the most sense to futureproof the investment with cloud-based storage.

 Security is no longer tied to a desk.
-Modern video surveillance systems like Mobotix offer fully integrated and scalable software that can be accessed from nearly any device.
-Leveraging internet protocol (IP) cameras, now you can stay connected with your live video surveillance cameras, recordings, and data via a mobile phone, tablet, smart TV, or desktop computer.5.
-How many cameras are required to protect a facility?
+Modern video surveillance systems like MOBOTIX offer fully integrated and scalable software that can be accessed from nearly any device.
+Leveraging internet protocol (IP) cameras, you can now stay connected with your live video surveillance cameras, recordings, and data via a mobile phone, tablet, smart TV, or desktop computer.

 - Areas where employees work